luke-doughty/join-the-siege/README.md

 This code fundamentally revolves around the Hugging Face [Text Inference](https://huggingface.co/docs/transformers/v4.46.2/en/main_classes/pipelines#transformers.TextClassificationPipeline) and [Image Inference](https://huggingface.co/docs/transformers/v4.46.2/en/main_classes/pipelines#transformers.ZeroShotImageClassificationPipeline) to determine a files classification.

+My solution tries to use the least amount of inference possible before having to use any more.
+As such I do a Zero Shot classification on the file name, as we should hope files are either named correctly, or randomly, not incorrectly (i.e a bank statement named `drivers_license.jpg`).
+If this doesnt meet the highest confidence threshold, we then go into two different classifiers depending on the file type with lower confidence thresholds.

+I use NLP inference at least once in each request as it allows for scalability with different industries and file types, instead of coding custom logic per new item accepted.
+This is a worthy trade off however, as loading the model weights is done on startup of the code, not per request, which in a kubernetes deployment would mean only on pod creation.

 Below is the classification path of the two file types, in descending priority:

 # Image: